Routes to the Chinese markets

 Licensing your products or services to a Chinese business can be a cost-effective way into the Chinese market.

-Many businesses over many years have been very success with this approach.
+Many businesses over many years have been very successful with this approach.

-When protecting your business interest please make sure it is your company name on any Chinese branding certification, etc, and not the Chinese business you are working with.
+When protecting your business interests, please ensure your company name is on any Chinese branding certification, etc., and not the Chinese business you are working with.

 The same points apply to local licensing as with local Chinese agents.
-The key points being; make sure any agreement is performance related, license by Chinese region / city.
+The key points are to ensure any agreement is performance-related and to be licensed by the Chinese region/city.

 Chinese Joint Ventures (JV)

-In China a JV normally involves creating a Chinese business which has all parties funding and running the business.
+In China, a JV typically involves creating a Chinese business with all parties funding and running the business.

-This was very popular way for a business to establish an overseas company in China.
+This was a very popular way for a business to establish an overseas company in China.

-Today, given that setting up an overseas company (WFORE) in China is a lot more straight forward, there are lot less reason to create JV today.
+Today, since setting up an overseas company (WFORE) in China is much more straightforward, there is much less reason to create a JV.

 The exception would be;

 • A JV applying for Chinese government funding.
-The local / national government can support Chinese business and JV in funding needs.
+The local/national government can support Chinese businesses and JV in funding needs.

-• Local licensing and trading agreements that are not issued to overseas companies e.g. internet ISP agreement.
+• Local licensing and trading agreements are not issued to overseas companies, e.g., internet ISP agreements.

-• Large Chinese and overseas businesses were both businesses have a track record of success.
+• Large Chinese and overseas businesses have a track record of success.

-Like with many of these trading structures where your business is investing in China, the controls of business and management of funding in very hand to achieve.
+Like with many of these trading structures, where your business is investing in China, the business controls and funding management go hand in hand to achieve.

-We would recommend that the agreement between businesses has clear responsibilities and should be run as a project until JV is making a return.
+We recommend that the agreement between businesses has clear responsibilities and should be run as a project until the JV makes a return.

-Creating your own business in China is a lot more straightforward than in past.
+Creating your own business in China is much more straightforward than in the past.

-It creating a Chinese business you are making an investment in China.
+It creates a Chinese business, and you are investing in China.

-This, along with JV, is the most costly both in funding and business executive time.
+This, along with JV, can be costly in terms of funding and business executive time.

-We do not recommend not doing this until your business has considered and tried some of the other options above.
+We recommend waiting to do this until your business has considered and tried some of the other options above.

 For more information about creating a business in China, please see Creating a Chinese Business.